shinysharky/kaoru_public/README.md

 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.
 - Bonus: Add emojis or gifs using a simple API or file set.

-### ˎˊ˗!vibecheck
-Kaoru scans your aura and gives a soft message Randomly picks one:

-“You radiate sleepy cat energy today.” 😴

-“Your aura is 72% marshmallow.” 🍡

-“Chaotic good, pastel edition.” 🌈

 ### ˎˊ˗ !flower
 Kaoru gives you a flower of the day